arras-energy/gridlabd-old/README.md

 $ git clone https://github.com/ORG/REPO [-b BRANCH] gridlabd
 ~~~

+If you do not specify the `--local` then by default the `setup.sh` source will match the `git` repository origin and branch if any.
+Otherwise the default source will be `slacgismo/gridlabd/master`.
+If you want to setup from a different origin, use the command `export GRIDLABD_ORIGIN=ORG/REPO/BRANCH` to specify an alternate source for `setup.sh`.
+The `build.sh` will also match the current `git` repository.

 *Do not* run the `setup.sh` and `build.sh` scripts with `sudo`, as that will usually create a broken install.
 If necessary, you should give yourself permission to write `/usr/local`.

-*Note*: This fork of [GridLAB-D](https://github.com/gridlab-d/gridlab-d) does not support MS Windows directly.
-You must use docker or a virtual machine running linux.

 To upload the image to the AWS installer you must install the AWS CLI, and obtain credentials to access the installer's S3 buckets before using the command: